Leonard E. H. Williams: Early life and RAF career

 Williams was born in Acton, London to a labourer and a cook.
 He won a scholarship to Acton County Grammar, leaving at 16 to train as an accountant at Acton Borough Council.
 On the outbreak of the Second World War, he joined the Royal Air Force (RAF) and was trained as a mechanic.
 After a time servicing Westland Wapiti biplanes in India, he was selected for pilot training.
 Posted to Southern Rhodesia (now Zimbabwe), Leading Aircraftman Williams became involved in the wider British Commonwealth Air Training Plan and joined the Initial Training Wing at Hillside, a suburb of Bulawayo.
-Basic flying training took place at Induna and advanced flying training at Thornhill.
+Basic flying training took place at RAF Induna and advanced flying training at Thornhill.

 On 14 August 1943, Williams was commissioned into the Royal Air Force Volunteer Reserve as a pilot officer and sent to the Middle East, where he gained experience of single-seat fighter aircraft.
 On 25 February 1944, he was posted to No. 225 Squadron RAF, at the time based at Lago airfield, 30 miles north of Naples, and equipped with Supermarine Spitfire Mk.V fighters.
 Williams flew his first operational sortie spotting for Allied artillery firing on a bridge at Ausonia, Lazio on 8 April 1944.

 Promoted to the rank of flying officer, Williams flew with No. 225 Squadron all through 1944 from a number of airstrips in Italy, Corsica and southern France.
 On 23 October that year he took off from Peretola with Flying Officer Stanley Waldman (brother of TV producer Ronnie Waldman) as wingman, to carry out a tactical reconnaissance to the Bologna-Ferrara-Cento-San Giovanni in Persiceto area.
 What happened on that mission was later narrated by Williams himself:

 [...]
 We were instructed to fly from Peretola up to the river Po and search for places where the German troops might be crossing the river at night by pontoon boats.
 I was leading the mission.
 We ran into a lot of Flak over the river and after noting one or two likely spots I turned towards our second objective which was Modena – my companion and I had become separated.
 My radio had failed and I could see nothing of the other aircraft.
 Fortunately he in due course returned safely to Peretola.